 - Hollywood Heart Attack: Averted.
-The fatal heart attack at the end is disturbingly realistic.
+Christina's fatal heart attack at the end is disturbingly realistic.

 - Know-Nothing Know-It-All: One of the teachers, M. Raymond, comes across as this.

-- Maybe Magic, Maybe Mundane: In the last scene, a kid claims to have talked to Christina, who died from a heart attack earlier.
+- Maybe Magic, Maybe Mundane: In the last scene, a kid claims to have talked with Christina, who died from a heart attack earlier.
 The boy is noted to be a notorious liar, but he was right when he said that he saw Michel earlier in the movie.
-So is he lying, or has he really seen a ghost?
+So is he lying this time, or has he really encountered her ghost?
 Or did Christina survive her attack, just like Michel faked his death?

 - Nothing Is Scarier: The tension when Christina is wandering through the deserted halls of the school at night, looking for Michel, is incredible.